ksred/klear-api/OVERVIEW.md

 - Public subnet: Handles order submission and status inquiries
 - Private subnet: Manages execution, clearing, and settlement operations
 - API Gateway: Routes and secures all public endpoints

+Note: Implementation in this project assumes it is sitting behind an API gateway.
+We are using a combination of API keys, secrets and JWT tokens for authentication.
+The same test values are used for both public and private endpoints.
+We assume that some third party is calling the internal APIs, and this third-party could be the service itself.
+For now, we call it manually.
+The service could, of course, not call a private API and instead run the functions directly.

 ## Client Details
 ### Base Information